-Valentine’s Day is a day of love and romance named for a saint who was beaten with clubs and then beheaded.
+Valentine’s Day is a day of love and romance named after a saint who was beaten with clubs and then beheaded.
 Takes some of the charms away, doesn’t it?
 Now, what if I told you that cupid wasn’t a romantic?
 That after being tricked into killing the woman he loved soured on love in a homicidal way?
-Well that’s the idea behind Cupid, the new film from writer/director Scott Jeffrey (Mummy Reborn)
+Well that’s the idea behind Cupid, the new film from writer/director Scott Jeffrey (Mummy Reborn, Don’t Speak)

 Cupid starts with not one but two prologues.
 The first is an animated recapping of what the film claims is the true story of Cupid.
 Then we get a look at what happens when somebody summons him.

 Then we get to the main plot.
 Faye (Georgina Jane, Pet Graveyard, The 12) has a crush on one of her teachers.
-The school’s mean girls led by Elise (Sarah T. Cohen, Scarecrow’s Revenge) decide to prank her, sending her texts spoofed to look like they came from him.
+The school’s mean girls led by Elise (Sarah T. Cohen, Scarecrow’s Revenge, The Mutation) decide to prank her, sending her texts spoofed to look like they came from him.
 The results are predictably bad and are captured on video.

 Humiliated in front of the entire class Faye vows revenge.
 Unfortunately for her tormentors, she’s a practicing witch.
 You can guess who she chooses as the agent of that revenge.